xrpronin17/xrpl-dev-portal/content/concepts/tokens/nft-reserve-requirements.md

 For each object you own on the XRP Ledger, there is an owner reserve, currently 2 XRP.
 This is to discourage users from spamming the ledger with unnecessary data, and to encourage them to clean up any data that is no longer necessary.
 The owner reserve amount is subject to change.
 See [Base Reserve and Owner Reserve](reserves.html#base-reserve-and-owner-reserve).

-For NFTs, the _object_ does not refer to the individual NFTs, but to the `NFTokenPage` objects owned by the account. `NFTokenPage` objects can store up to 32 NFTs.
+For NFTs, the _object_ does not refer to the individual NFTs, but to the <span class="code-snippet">NFTokenPage</span> objects owned by the account. <span class="code-snippet">NFTokenPage</span> objects can store up to 32 NFTs.

 However, NFTs are not packed into pages to minimize space used.
-If you have 64 NFTs, it's not necessarily true that you have only 2 `NFTokenPage` objects.
+If you have 64 NFTs, it's not necessarily true that you have only 2 <span class="code-snippet">NFTokenPage</span> objects.

-A good rule of thumb is to assume, on average, that each `NFTokenPage` stores 24 NFTs.
+A good rule of thumb is to assume, on average, that each <span class="code-snippet">NFTokenPage</span> stores 24 NFTs.
 Therefore, you can estimate the reserve requirements for minting or owning _N_ NFTs as (24N)/2, or 1/12 of one XRP per NFT.

 The following table provides examples of how much the total owner reserve might be, depending on the number of NFTs owned and the number of pages holding them.